Yet-Zio/yetCalc/README.md

     <br>

-    **DO NOTE**: Inorder to use scientific features, the device should be in landscape mode.

 - Unit Converter
     - **Currency**: Conversions are handled through [fawazahmed0/currency-api](https://github.com/fawazahmed0/currency-api) and requires an Internet connection.
     - **Length**: Conversions to and from Femtometres, Picometres, Nanometres, Micrometres, Millimetres, Centimetres, Decimetres, Metres, Decametres, Hectometres, Kilometres, Inches, Feet, Yards, Miles, Nautical Miles, Megametres, Gigametres, Terametres, Petametres, Furlongs